wtlnetwork/muon/README.md

  </picture>
 </a>

-**List of Options Include:**
+**List of Features:**
-* 1 Steam Deck needs to download the plugin; the guest is not required to do so.
+* 1 Steam Deck needs to download the plugin for hosting; guests are not required to do so.
-* Random host password generation per device restart
+* Random host password generation per device restart (option to keep it static)
+* Toaster notifictions for joined & disconnected devices
 * Option to change hostname for the Steam Deck
 * Option for credentials being remembered for quick access